vntzy/Anti-Troll/README.md

-# AntiTroll
+# Anti-Troll

-AntiTroll is a web extension detecting and hiding troll-like and offensive content over the web.
+Anti-Troll is a web extension detecting and hiding troll-like and offensive content over the web.